-Who was Jesus?
+Who was lesus?

 - Did Jesus exist?

-- Did Jesus rise from the dead?

 - What did Jesus look like?

 - Was Jesus a criminal?

 - What was life like during the time of Jesus?

 - How did someone repent for their wrongdoings during the time of Jesus?

 Should victims of crime forgive the criminals who act against them?